ITDependsQ42022/Hey-Blue/Functional Decision Records/ADR-016-data-storage.md

 * ability to aggregate analytical data to automatically update local media.
 * ability to create aggregated comprehensive reports to show the impact on community
-* have consistent and accurate profile management management for different actors in the software system.
+* have consistent and accurate profile management for different actors in the software system.
 * store data like social media details within Hey Blue! app

 ## Decision Outcome